cooltronicpl/-ispconfig3-varnish/README.md

 * Varnish 6.5.1-1
 * Wordpress from 5.7, 5.8.2, 5.9, 6.0.x to 6.1
 * WP Bakery Builder and Elementor for WordPress
-* Now compatible with ISPConfig, this master version labeled v2 is tested with 3.2.8p1 and 3.2.8p2
+* Now compatible with ISPConfig, this master version labeled v2 is tested with 3.2.8p1, and 3.2.8p2, and newest 3.2.9
 * WordFence IP Detection
 * WP Rocket from 3.10.6 up to 3.12.x with the plugin ["WP Rocket | Alter Varnish's args"](https://docs.wp-rocket.me/article/493-using-varnish-with-wp-rocket) to change Varnish config to HTTPS on SSL sites
 * Proxy Cache Purge for WordPress
 * Softacolous with uncached staging in this example in /staging subfolder
 * CraftCMS 3.x with PHP 7.2 (with Composer patch)
 * CraftCMS 4.x with PHP 8.0 (with Composer patch)
-* Varnish Cache Purge 1.0.0-dev is now working now with CraftCMS 3.x and clears Varnish when we change data on SSL websites
+* Varnish Cache Purge 1.0.0-dev is now working now with CraftCMS 3.x, now 2.0.0-dev also is testing with external sitemap.xml preaload for 4.x.
+This mechanism clears Varnish when we change data on SSL websites or when we disable it on some page (we actually working with this before publication).

 Now in alfa testing, it will be published [here](https://github.com/cooltronicpl/varnishcache/) we can share it before if you want, please [contact us through the company site](https://cooltronic.pl/contact/).
 Notes at the end on [how to install CraftCMS in ISPConfig 3](https://github.com/cooltronicpl/-ispconfig3-varnish#craft-cms-4x-and-3x-install-notes-for-isp-config-3) and using with Plugin Installer and Composer are at the bottom.
 Now also with WP Rocket Nginx is using GZIP and BROTLI for all SSL hosts.
 It works with WP Rocket 3.10.6 up to 3.12.x Varnish add-on cache clearing with this config.
 Also, cache purging is working with Proxy Cache Purge 5.0.3 and to newest on v2.